AVATEAM-IT-SYSTEMHAUS/mkdocs-kroki-plugin/README.md

 The plugin automatically caches rendered diagrams to improve build performance, especially useful during `mkdocs serve` when diagrams would otherwise be re-rendered on every file save.

-**Note:** Caching only applies when using `HttpMethod: POST`.
+**Note:** Caching only applies when using `http_method: POST`.
 The GET method generates URLs pointing to the Kroki server and doesn't download diagram content.

 **How it works:**